The Best Podcast Apps for the iPhone [March 2020]

-Podcasts have been around since the 2000s, but have never been more popular than they are right now.
-It’s truly impossible to say how many podcasts exist today, with offerings from everyone including athletes, comedians, journalists, entertainers, and just people in a garage with a couple of microphones.
+Podcasts have been around for nearly twenty years, but it’s taken a while for them to hit the mainstream.
+It’s impossible to say how many podcasts exist today, both current and in archived forms, but no matter your interests, you’re bound to find something that suits you.
+Everyone from athletes and comedians to journalists and entertainers, and just people in a garage with a couple of microphones.
 These all range a ton in terms of content and length, which means there truly is something for everyone.
 If you want a quick and funny podcast or a long and thought-provoking one, both options are easily accessible.

 All you need to enjoy these tons of amazing podcasts is your phone and a podcasting app.
 While Apple has their own app for finding Podcasts, it has some issues and isn’t always the best option.
 While it is suitable, there are many better options out there for your podcasting needs.
 Because of the popularity of podcasting, many different developers have released their own podcasts apps which can be downloaded from the App Store.